awsm-research/DeepLineDP/README.md

 	git clone https://github.com/awsm-research/DeepLineDP.git

-Then, download the dataset from this [github](https://github.com/awsm-research/line-level-defect-prediction) and keep it in `./datasets/original/`
+Next, download the dataset from this [github](https://github.com/awsm-research/line-level-defect-prediction) and keep it in `./datasets/original/`

 Then, the following command to install required libraries in conda environment

 	conda env create -f requirements.yml
 	conda activate DeepLineDP_env

+Finally, install PyTorch library by following the instruction from this [link](https://pytorch.org/) (the installation instruction may be different based on OS and CUDA version)

 ## Experiment